TRIP SUMMARY

 Upon arrival, meet your guide and transfer to a centrally located hotel in downtown Ulaanbaatar.
 In the evening, enjoy welcome dinner in one of the fine restaurants of Ulaanbaatar.

 Overnight at the hotel.
-(Hotel Blue Sky or similar; D)
+(Hotel Shangri La or similar; D)

 We will begin driving south the Gobi desert.
 After a picnic lunch along the way, we will arrive at Delgerkhangai soum late in the afternoon.
 Delgerkhangai is one of the most scenic county towns in the region.
 It is overlooked by the mighty Delgerkhangai Mountain, which is home to Gobi’s elusive ibex or the mountain wild goat as well as numerous archeological findings.
 We will stay overnight in a tent camp not far from the town.
 Enjoy an expedition style dinner in the evening.